 With high rates of mental illness and substance abuse across the nation and in the state of Pennsylvania, it is increasingly important for residents to be able to seek and obtain quality care and treatments in order to manage their conditions.
 However, many struggling with mental and behavioral health issues are unable to access treatment.
-56.5% of adults with mental illness received no past year treatment, and for those seeking treatment, 20.1% continue to report unmet treatment needs.
-The rate of behavioral health providers, cost of care, and uninsured levels play a role in a person's ability to receive behavioral health care.
+56.5% of adults with mental illness did not receive treatment in the past year, and for those seeking treatment, 20.1% continue to report unmet treatment needs.16 The rate of behavioral health providers, cost of care, and uninsured levels play a role in a person's ability to receive behavioral health care.

-As seen in Table 4, while Elk and Jefferson Counties are well above the state average for mental health providers per 100,000 population, Elk County lags well behind, with only 64.1 providers.
+As seen in Table 4, while Clearfield County (222.9) is well above the state average for mental health providers per 100,000 population, Jefferson County lags well behind, with only 69.4 providers.